piotrkoc/cntYearTrends/README.md

 # cntYearTrends

-The *cntYearTrends* package enables performing simulations to analyze the properties of Solt's and Claassen's models for country-year trends data in different conditions including differnet levels of survey items' measurement non-invariance.
+The *cntYearTrends* package enables performing simulations to analyze the properties of Solt's and Claassen's models for country-year trends data in different conditions including different levels of survey items' measurement non-invariance.

 ## Installation